-As of September 30, 2013, the weighted average loan to value ratio ("LTV") of our portfolio investments was approximately 57.5%.
+As of September 30, 2014, the weighted average loan to value ratio ("LTV") of our portfolio investments based upon fair market value was approximately 57.4%.
 We believe that the LTV ratio for a portfolio investment is a useful indicator of the riskiness of the portfolio investment, or its likelihood of default.
-As part of our investment
+As part of our investment strategy, we seek to structure transactions with downside protection and seek LTVs of lower than 65%.
+We regularly evaluate the LTV of our portfolio investments and believe that LTV is a useful indicator for management.

-As of September 30, 2013, our income-bearing investment portfolio, which represented nearly 99.5% of our total portfolio, had a weighted average yield based upon cost of our portfolio investments of approximately 13.8%, and 53.1% of our income-bearing investment portfolio bore interest based on floating rates, such as LIBOR, and 46.9% bore interest at fixed rates.
+As of September 30, 2014, our income-bearing investment portfolio, which represented nearly 95.2% of our total portfolio, had a weighted average yield based upon cost of our portfolio investments of approximately 12.6%, and 74.0% of our income-bearing investment portfolio bore interest based on floating rates, such as LIBOR, and 26.0% bore interest at fixed rates.